Pam Ewing: Original run

 By 1985, Bobby and Pam realize that they are still in love.
 Bobby proposes, Pam accepts and they spend the night together.
 The next morning, Bobby saves Pam from being hit by a car driven by her deranged half-sister, Katherine Wentworth (Morgan Brittany), but the car hits him instead.
 He dies hours later, leaving Pam heartbroken.
-For the next year, Pam goes on to work at Ewing Oil and runs Bobby's interest in the company, while reestablishing her relationship with Mark Grayson, who had not died as previously thought.
+For the next year, Pam goes on to work at Ewing Oil and runs Bobby's interest in the company, while reestablishing her relationship with Mark Graison, who had not died as previously thought.
 However, the morning after her wedding to Mark, Pam goes into the bathroom and finds Bobby in the shower – alive and well.
 It transpires that the events of the entire past year were nothing more than a dream she had, and Bobby did not die.
 Pam and Bobby remarry in 1986, and she receives good news at the end of the 1986–87 season finale: she is finally able to conceive a baby, after confirming that there would be no health risks involved.
 However, she never gets that chance.
 While calling her husband to tell him the good news, she is in a massive auto accident where she hits an oil tanker which explodes and she is severely burned in the subsequent fire.
 While recovering from her burns, she decides to leave Dallas, including Bobby and Christopher, and disappears.
 She later divorces Bobby for a second time.

 Pam made a brief appearance in the season 12 premiere, with a different appearance as a result of plastic surgery (now played by Margaret Michaels).
 She tells her brother Cliff that she is happy in her new life and plans to marry her doctor David Gordon (Josef Rainer).
 Later, after Cliff leaves, her doctor asks why she didn't tell Cliff that she has a terminal disease and only has a year to live.
 This was the character's final appearance in the series, although Pam was not immediately declared dead on the show.